Skip to main content

 The RJD Technology Prize:

-A cash prize (£250) awarded to one student enrolled at Kingston University for his/her academic paper on a topic relevant to their PWO training or career.
+A cash prize (£250) along with 2 years membership awarded to one student enrolled at Kingston University for his/her academic paper on a topic relevant to their PWO training or career.

 The Matthew Wills Prize in Memory of Captain John Leach MVO DSO RN: